disha-satpute/MySQL/mysql_info.md

 ## Structure Query Language

 It’s a standardized language used for managing and manipulating relational databases.
-SQL allows users to perform a variety of tasks, such as querying data, updating records, deleting data, and creating or modifying database structures.<br><br>
+SQL allows users to perform a variety of tasks, such as querying data, updating records, deleting data, and creating or modifying database structures.<br>

-###### MySQL
+#### MySQL

 MySQL is an open-source relational database management system (RDBMS) that uses SQL as its primary language for managing databases.<br.<br>

 DDL, DML, and DCL are subsets of SQL (Structured Query Language) used to interact with and manage relational databases.
-Each subset serves a distinct purpose in database management:<br><br>
+Each subset serves a distinct purpose in database management:<br>

 •	DDL: Defines and manages database schema and structure.
 •	DML: Manages and manipulates data within the database tables.